Knitting Multistability: Selective patterning can lead to multistability

 The \emph{Windmill} pattern disrupts the continuous stripes, and non-perpendicular folds emerge (Fig. \ref{fig:diff-geometries}E-i).
 Upon loading, the \emph{Windmill} fabric exhibits a sudden drop in force (Fig. \ref{fig:diff-geometries}H), a well-known phenomenon in elasticity which corresponds to a snapping instability ~\cite{timoshenko1961theory,bazant1991stability}.
 This snapping event results in the sudden formation of a vertical fold (Fig. \ref{fig:diff-geometries}E-ii).
 During unloading, we observe a sudden increase in force, corresponding to a snap-back event, where the vertical fold disappears (Fig. \ref{fig:diff-geometries}E-iii) and the fabric returns to its initial configuration.

 While the \emph{Step} and \emph{Windmill} patterns are monostable, patterned fabrics can also exhibit multistability \cite{Ahlquist2015}.
 For a fabric to be categorized as multistable, there must be a sudden drop in force during loading, which corresponds to a snap-through instability and a transformation into another configuration.
-Additionally, there must be no snap-back events during unloading, and a local minimum below zero force, indicating that the second configuration is stable and resists unloading.
+There must also be no snap-back events during unloading, and a local minimum below zero force, indicating that the second configuration is stable and resists unloading.
+Both the steep force drop and the below-zero minimum upon unloading are highlighted in Fig. \ref{fig:diff-geometries} with a circular black marker.
 An example of such multistable fabrics is the \emph{H-shaped} pattern, which combines the vertical and horizontal stripes of the rib and garter stitches.
 This sample can fold in the warp, weft, or a combination of both directions, resulting in multiple stable states (Fig. \ref{fig:diff-geometries}F).
 When the sample is loaded by pulling two tabs, two snapping events are triggered, each corresponding to the disappearance of a warp-direction fold and the appearance of a weft-direction fold (Fig. \ref{fig:diff-geometries}I).
-The new shape resists unloading, leading to a negative force value during unloading.
+The new shape resists unloading, and the force drops below zero during unloading.
 While we cannot test all $2^{16}$ patterns, additional examples of both multistable and monostable patterns are shown in Fig \ref{si_fig:checkerboard}.
+While Fig.~\ref{fig:diff-geometries} presents results for samples subjected to point loads, multistability is also observed under different loading conditions.
+For instance, when the entire edge of a large \emph{H-shaped} sample is pulled, the structure transitions into a secondary configuration (Fig.~\ref{si_fig:clamped}).
+However, under these conditions, no snapping behavior is observed in the force--displacement curve, likely due to damping effects along the extended edge.